bezbac/zellij-tabula/README.md

 Feel free to suggest ideas or report issues by [opening an issue](https://github.com/Nacho114/harpoon/issues/new).
 If you want to contribute code changes you will find some useful information in [CONTRIBUTING.md](CONTRIBUTING.md).

+## License

+The content of this repository is licensed under the BSD-3-Clause license.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 This plugin is based on the Zellij's [rust-example-plugin](https://github.com/zellij-org/rust-plugin-example).